rugbyprof/2143-Object-Oriented-Programming/Assignments/08-P01/README.md

 Using the code snippets for help [here](../../Resources/09-SFML/README.md), and the [SFML documention](https://www.sfml-dev.org/learn.php) write a program (game) that does the following:

+### Configurable
+  - Configurable means that there is an ability to "change" or "customize" an item.
+  - In the context of this program, I want you to have an **overloaded constructor** that allows an object to be "configured" or "customized".
+  - In the context of the next program(s) you will implement the use of a configuration file, and command line parameters.
+I will explain both in class.

 #### Player
   - Is a circle shape
     - But could be another shape or sprite (later).